v3n0m-Scanner/V3n0M-Scanner/README.md

-Latest News: Updated Recovery Menu, Minor Bugfixes.
+Latest News: Added in Submenu's, expanded features, Stripped out old FTP crawler for Toxin Vulnerable FTPs Scanner.

 + All bug reports are appreciated, some features havnt been tested yet due to lack of free time.

-Current Version: Release 411
+Current Version: Release 412
 ![v3n0m Scanner](http://i.imgur.com/A96CipT.png "V3n0M-Scanner")
 ![Example of SQLi Dorker](https://github.com/v3n0m-Scanner/V3n0M-Scanner/blob/master/AnimatedDemo.gif?raw=true "Example of Dorker")

-[Live Project - Python3.5]
+[Live Project - Python3.6]

 V3n0M is a free and open source scanner.
 Evolved from baltazar's scanner, it has adapted several new features that improve fuctionality and usability.
 It is __mostly__ experimental software.